aryan1911/loggers/README.md

 ####Requirements:####

-  - You will need to ensure that you are running python 2.x (2.7.x or greater) on your devices.[**python2.7.6**](https://www.python.org/download/releases/2.7.6/)
+  - You will need to ensure that you are running python 2.x or greater.
+  (2.7.x or greater) on your devices.[**python2.7.6**](https://www.python.org/download/releases/2.7.6/)
   - If you use `DoiLogger` class, you will also need to install [**Beautiful Soup**](http://www.crummy.com/software/BeautifulSoup/).